 Early American port cities provide valuable, though understudied, spaces to investigate the dynamics and utility of enslaved black families.
 Kinship ties contributed significantly in making the slave system function, since family life provided enslaved blacks with some reprieve from the harsh realities of bondage.
 Other aspects of enslaved black existence remained subject to the confines of slavery and the whims of slaveholders.
 This research examines how black captives formed and maintained kinship ties in the port cities of early British America.

-November 16: Samantha S. Kelley and Faith Okpotor, PhD candidates in Psychological & Brain Sciences
+Samantha S. Kelley and Faith Okpotor, PhD candidates in Political Science and International Relations

 "Gender Code Switching and Political Decision Making"